akiross/sharedb-checklist/README.md

 that path will have access to the same list.
 No cookie is created in this case.

 ## Build and deploy

+I prefer [podman](https://podman.io) to docker, not only because runs daemonless, but also because it allows to run containers in user space.

 First, build the container for the sharedb server: